rhyno47/rhyno47.github.io/back-end/README.md

 ```

 If you encounter CORS issues ensure `CORS_ORIGIN` includes `https://rhyno47.github.io`.

+### Cloudinary setup
+1. Create a Cloudinary account (free tier works).
+2. Copy your API env var in Dashboard → Product Environment Credentials → Environment variable.
+3. In Render, add env var `CLOUDINARY_URL` with that value.
+4. Deploy.
+Image uploads will now store to Cloudinary and posts will contain `imageUrl` set to the `secure_url`.

 ### Frontend configuration (env.js)
 The static site reads a public runtime config from `assets/env.js` and expects a global `window.API_BASE`.